thomwiggers/kemtls-experiment/measuring/README.md

 # Scripts

 * `./create-binaries-and-certs.sh`: creates the necessary binaries and certificates.
-Uses Docker to do stuff.
-*
+Uses Docker.
+* `./create-experimental-setup.sh`: provides an example of the usage of the library.
+Uses Docker.
+* `experiment.py`: produces a `data` folder to be used by `process.py`.

 ## credit
 This is inspired by https://github.com/xvzcf/pq-tls-benchmark/tree/master/emulation-exp/